 Section 9.02 Notices .
 Unless otherwise specifically provided in any Transaction Document, all notices, consents, directions, approvals, instructions, requests, and other communications given to any party under any Transaction Document shall be in writing to such party at the address set forth in Schedule I to the Participation Agreement or at such other address as such party shall designate by written notice to each of the other parties to such Transaction Document and may be delivered personally (including delivery by private courier services) or by telecopy (with a copy of such notice sent by private courier service for overnight delivery or by registered or certified mail), to the party entitled thereto, and shall be deemed to be duly given or made when delivered by hand unless such day is not a Business Day, in which case such delivery shall be deemed to be made as of the next succeeding Business Day or in the case of telecopy (with a copy of such notice sent by private courier service for overnight delivery or by registered or certified mail), when sent, so long as it was received during normal business hours of the receiving party on a Business Day and otherwise such delivery shall be deemed to be made as of the next succeeding Business Day.

 Section 9.03 Further Assurances .
-The Trust shall execute and deliver such further instruments and do such further acts as may be necessary or proper to carry out more effectively the purposes of the Transaction Documents and the transactions contemplated thereby.
+The Trustee on behalf of the Trust shall execute and deliver such further instruments and do such further acts as may be necessary or proper to carry out more effectively the purposes of the Transaction Documents and the transactions contemplated thereby.

 Section 9.04 Confidentiality .
 Subject to Section 6.01(i), the Trustee, the Administrative Agent and each Purchaser (together with a proposed assignee or participant described in Section 6.01(i), a "Bound Party") shall hold in confidence and not disclose any Confidential Information in accordance with the following requirements:

-(a) No Bound Party shall disclose any Confidential Information without the prior written consent of the , other than disclosures made to such party's Affiliates, employees, representatives, or counsel, to rating agencies, and other than disclosures required to be made to a Governmental Authority to comply with Applicable Law; provided that if a Bound Party is required to disclose Confidential Information to any rating agency or to a Governmental Authority, it shall notify the prior to disclosing such Confidential Information and shall use reasonable efforts to prevent such Confidential Information from becoming a part of the public record.
+(a) No Bound Party shall disclose any Confidential Information without the prior written consent of the Depositor Servicer, other than disclosures made to such party's Affiliates, employees, representatives, or counsel, to rating agencies, and other than disclosures required to be made to a Governmental Authority to comply with Applicable Law; provided that if a Bound Party is required to disclose Confidential Information to any rating agency or to a Governmental Authority, it shall notify the Depositor Servicer prior to disclosing such Confidential Information and shall use reasonable efforts to prevent such Confidential Information from becoming a part of the public record.

 (b) No Bound Party shall use any Confidential Information for any purpose other than the evaluation, negotiation, consummation and enforcement of the transactions contemplated by the Transaction Documents.
 Each Bound Party shall keep a record of the Confidential Information furnished to it and of the location of such Confidential Information.

-(c) If any Bound Party is required by Applicable Law or judicial order to disclose any Confidential Information, such Bound Party will promptly notify the of such requirement so that the or an Affiliate may seek an appropriate protective order or provide a waiver of the provisions of this Section 9.03.
+(c) If any Bound Party is required by Applicable Law or judicial order to disclose any Confidential Information, such Bound Party will promptly notify the Depositor Servicer of such requirement so that the Depositor Servicer or an Affiliate may seek an appropriate protective order or provide a waiver of the provisions of this Section 9.03.
 If, in the absence of any such protective order or waiver, a Bound Party is compelled to disclose such Confidential Information, such Bound Party may disclose such Confidential Information as is required to comply with Applicable Law.

 (d) No Bound Party shall publish tombstones or any other public announcement in connection with the transactions contemplated by the Transaction Documents without the written consent of ENA.